 - Account fees.
 It’s not clear if Upserve’s contract comes with setup and early termination fees.
 The rep we spoke to said the only time they’ll answer questions about account fees is when you agree to a product demo.

-Customer reviews and complaintsUpserve is an accredited business with the Better Business Bureau (BBB), with an A+ rating.
-It has only six complaints and maintains a near 5 out of 5-star rating from its 64 customer reviews — an impressive track record for a merchant services provider that’s been in business for over 10 years.
+Upserve reviews and complaintsUpserve is an accredited business with the Better Business Bureau (BBB), with an A+ rating.
+As of October 2020, it has only ten complaints and maintains a 4.8 out of 5-star rating from its 74 customer reviews — an impressive track record for a merchant services provider that’s been in business for over 10 years.
 Upserve has responded to all of its complaints, likely contributing to its A+ BBB rating.

 Merchants speak highly of Upserve’s intuitive, easy-to-learn platform and speedy, round-the-clock tech support.
 Complaints mention frustrating delays during the account closure process resulting in ongoing fees.